jas-tang/flask_e2e_project/docs/README.md

 # flask_e2e_project
 This is a repository for the Final Assignment (Product / Web Service) for HHA504/507

-For this project, the intention was to build an app that displays data from a datasource.
+For this project, the intention was to build an application that displays data from a datasource.
 I used data from my mindlamp project, see more [here](https://github.com/jas-tang/AHI_mindLAMP).

+We used Github for version control.
+We used Flask-Python to build the application for both front and and backend with various routes.
+We also used MySQL, with is databse on Azure.
+We used SQL Alchemy to connect to the database.
+We used .env to hide our credentials.
+We used tailwind and css to customize our HTML files.
+We used Google OAuth for security and storing user log in information onto a database.
+We used Sentry.io as a logger and debugging tool.
+We used Docker to contain our application.

+## Demo
+Video here

+## Quickstart
+To run locally, insert credentials onto environment.
+Run app.py within the app folder.

+To run with docker, use docker-compose up --build

 ## Imports
 ```python